kidscancode/godot_recipes/src/content/ai/path_follow.md

 Exporting the `patrol_path` lets us assign the path node directly in the Inspector.
 Then, if it's assigned, we can get the points that make up the line in `_ready()`.

 Next, we can use the currently selected point in the path as our target for movement.
-If we get close enough to it, advance to the next point in the curve.
+If we get close enough to it, we advance to the next point in the curve, using `wrapi()` to loop around to the first point when we reach the end.

 ```gdscript
 func _physics_process():